pankajrdeshwal/ansible_essentials/Lab_09.md

 **Observe:**

-* The `environment` value changes in the output.
+* The `env_type` value changes in the output.
-* Conditional message now shows “⚠️ Be careful!
-This is a production server.”
+* Conditional message now shows "⚠️ Be careful!
+This is a production server."

 ---